Introduction

 Behaviour of children on transport

-Children, parents, carers, schools, transport operators and the Council all have a role to play in ensuring the appropriate behaviour of children on school transport.
+Children, parents, carers, schools, transport operators and the Council all have a role to play in promoting positive behaviour in children on school transport.

-The Council recognises that general poor behaviour, not directly attributable to a child's particular special educational needs and circumstances, cannot be taken into account when determining an appropriate safe travel plan.
+The Council recognises that all behaviour is communication, and distressed behaviour, not directly attributable to a child's particular special educational needs and circumstances, cannot be taken into account when determining an appropriate safe travel plan.
 The Council will expect clear standards of acceptable behaviour in the interests of ensuring a safe journey for all pupils and staff as well as other road users.

-Reasonable adjustments will be made in cases where behaviour problems persist, and it is judged that the safety of the other passengers is endangered.
-Where reasonable adjustments cannot be made to deal with behaviour, transport can be withdrawn in individual cases and the Council will provide resources for parents to make alternative travel arrangements.
+Reasonable adjustments will be made in cases where distressed behaviour persists, and it is deemed that this may impact the safety of the other passengers who may be endangered.
+Where reasonable adjustments cannot be made, or have been ineffective, transport can be withdrawn in individual cases and the Council will provide resources for parents to make alternative travel arrangements.

-Pupils exhibiting dangerous behaviour will be subject to two written warnings issued by the Council.
+Pupils exhibiting distressed behaviour that cannot be improved through reasonable adjustments, will be subject to two written warnings issued by the Council.
 If a third warning is given, the transport offer will be reviewed and may be withdrawn.
-This action shall only be taken as a last resort and is not considered punishment of the student but is for the safety of all concerned.
-In this instance the Council would provide a travel allowance instead.
+This action shall only be taken as a last resort and is for the safety of all concerned.
+In this instance the Council would provide a Personal Travel Budget instead.

-In consultation with schools, the Council may instigate permanent or fixed periods of exclusion from transport.
-Parents or carers will be responsible for transporting their children during any period of exclusion and ensuring their child's regular attendance at school.
+In consultation with schools and parents/carers, the Council may instigate permanent or fixed periods of exclusion from transport.
+In this instance, parents or carers will be responsible for transporting their children during any period of exclusion and supporting their child's regular attendance at school.

 Travel assistance agreed in error

 Travel assistance that has been agreed in error or as a result of incorrect, misleading, or fraudulent information, or as a result of an assessment error, will be withdrawn.
-Surrey County Council will seek reimbursement of any costs that have been obtained fraudulently and reserve the right to take legal action against any person who has made fraudulent application for free home to school transport.
+Surrey County Council will seek reimbursement of any costs that have been obtained fraudulently and reserve the right to take legal action against any person who has made fraudulent application for travel assistance.

 How we use your data